 |D – 2||Mathematics||3 credits|

 Students are required to take one Natural Science course.
-They may either fulfill this requirement through Introductory Courses in a natural science, or they may take "Current Topics in Natural Sciences."
-This is the umbrella term for a series of interdisciplinary courses on contemporary scientific issues.
-There are multiple topics, so students may take more than one.
+They may either fulfill this requirement through rigorous introductory courses in Biology or Chemistry, or they may take the Interdisciplinary Topics Courses: "Current Topics in Natural Sciences."
+This is the umbrella term for a series of courses on contemporary Scientific Issues that the Science Division is offering.
+There will be multiple topics of this course, so that students may take more than one.

 D – 2 Mathematics (3 credits)